MSI17819/Football_projects/README.md

 In this repository you will find all my work on football analytics.
 Projects in data visualisation, analytics as well as machine learning and data science.

 ### Dataset
 Folder contains the data used in my works from various providers.
+Data available for free and under an open licence.

 ## Technology stack